flybywiresim/docs/docs/start/reported-issues.md

 1. [Perform a clean install](installation.md#clean-install-steps)
 2. Try without anything else installed in community.
 3. Try without FSUIPC OR update FSUIPC.
-4. Try downloading the bat file that is in the pinned messages, run it to clean up background files.
+4. Try downloading the bat file that is pinned in the #support channel on our [Discord](https://discord.gg/flybywire).
+Run it to clean up any FBW background files.
 5. Run without live weather and/or live traffic.
 6. Delete your rolling cache in the sim and create a new one.
 7. Delete any manual cache in the sim and create new ones.